Buffalo Drug Charge Lawyer

 In New York, possession of Marijuana has been decriminalized, but you may face a drug charge if you have more than 25 grams of marijuana or if you are suspected of selling or growing marijuana.
-Even if the marijuana isn't in your pocket or hands, you could still be charged.
+Even if marijuana isn’t in your pocket or hands, you could still be charged.
 If the marijuana is in your car, or in an area where you could physically reach it, you could face a drug charge if it is more than 25 grams.

 In New York, constructive possession can lead to a drug charge.
 Constructive possession means you know that the controlled substance or marijuana is present and that you have the ability to control what happens to it.
-Essentially, it means you know or you should have known about the drugs.
+Essentially, it means you knew, or you should have known about the drugs.

 If you are charged for possessing a controlled substance without a valid prescription, you could face: